-Jean and David Corbett Traveled to Burma with Audley
+Jean and David Corbett traveled to Myanmar with Audley.

 A shout!
 4.30am.
 And ten little novices started their morning prayers in the darkness.

-“Chilli?”
-Win, our guide, proffered the small dish of green and red chillies.
+'Chili?'
+Win, our guide, proffered the small dish of green and red chilies.
 I hesitated.
-We’d just trekked for 12 miles through the Burmese countryside and seen fields of them being harvested and then dried on the ground but...
-“They are very good with your chicken curry,” he insisted, “just dip one in the salt and eat.”
+We’d just trekked for 19 km (12 miles) through the Burmese countryside and seen fields of them being harvested and then dried on the ground but...
+'They are very good with your chicken curry,' he insisted, “just dip one in the salt and eat.'
 Oh well, in for a penny...
-“Aaaagh!”
+'Aaaagh!'
 I gulped down water and tried to cram as much rice into my mouth as possible.